An order for protection is a civil order that provides protection from harm by a family or household member.

-back to topWhat is the legal definition of domestic abuse in MN?
+back to topWhat is the legal definition of domestic abuse in Minnesota?

-Making a family or household member afraid of imminent physical harm, bodily injury or assault.
-This includes threats of physical harm or assault.
+- Making a family or household member afraid of imminent physical harm, bodily injury or assault, which includes threats of physical harm or assault;

-Terrorist threats, such as threats to commit a crime of violence, bomb threats or brandishing a firearm.
+- Terrorist threats, such as threats to commit a crime of violence, bomb threats or brandishing (showing) a firearm;

-Criminal sexual conduct committed against a family or household member by another family or household member (such as forced intercourse or forced sexual contact; or intercourse or any other form of sexual contact with a minor).
+- Criminal sexual conduct committed against a family or household member by another family or household member (such as forced intercourse or forced sexual contact; or intercourse or any other form of sexual contact with a minor); or

-Interference with an emergency call.
-This includes preventing someone from calling 911 or other emergency phone numbers or interrupting/ending an emergency call.*
+- Interference with an emergency call, which includes preventing someone from calling 911 or other emergency phone numbers or interrupting/ending an emergency call.*

 back to topWhat types of orders for protection are available?
 How long do they last?